RxLauncherTeam/RxLauncher/README.md

   - Create a 1280x640 PNG that contains the RXLauncher logo + title and set it in the repo settings (Social preview).
 This improves link previews on GitHub and Google.

 Repository keywords (also helpful for SEO & discovery)
-- RXLauncher, Minecraft, Minecraft Java Edition, Android Launcher, Fabric, Forge, NeoForge, PojavLauncher Alternative, LWJGL
+- RXLauncher, Minecraft, Minecraft Java Edition, Android Launcher, Fabric, Forge, NeoForge, PojavLauncher Alternative, LWJGL, Priyanshu Rajput, RXLauncher Founder, RXLauncher Creator

 Other repository presentation suggestions
 - Add an explicit `CONTRIBUTING.md`, `CODE_OF_CONDUCT.md`, and `BUILDING.md` for clearer contributor onboarding and SEO.